sherman5/wiimake/README.rst

   SOURCES = file1.c file2.c file3.c subfolder/file1.c

 This variable tells WiiMake which C files are part of this mod.
-WiiMake will compile these files and inject the resuling code into the game **.iso**.
+WiiMake will compile these files and inject the resuling code into the game **.iso** file.

 **REGIONS**